MetaCommunity/affta/README.md

 * `test-lambda-form`, `test-lambda-function` [Accessor]

 #### Test Goals Dictionary

 * `test-goal` [Standard Class]
-    * Summary: Effectively, a test goal `B` encapsulates a test `A`, also storing a set of structural qualities for application of `A` within a _testing session_.
-The structural qualities stored in a _test goal_, `B` may provide features for the environment in which the _test form_ of `A` is to be evaluated (e.g directly in a Lisp session, or externally in a host operating system process)
     * See also: `test`, `test-record`

 * `lisp-test-goal` [Standard Class]  ;; FIXME: Reevaluate how this extends `test-goal`